drseg/swift-fsm/README.md

 The performance of `fsm.buildTransitions { }` is dominated by this, assuming any predicates are used at all.
 Because all possible combinations of cases of all given predicates have to be calculated, performance is O(m^n) where m is the average number of cases per predicate, and n is number of`Predicate` types.
 Using three predicates with 10 cases each would therefore require 1,000 operations *for each transition in the table*.

+#### Lazy FSM

 For small tables, or tables with only a few total `Predicate` cases, this eager algorithm is still likely to be the preferable option.
 For tables with a large number of transition statements, and/or a large number of `Predicate` cases, the lazy solution may be more performant overall.

 Replacing the `FSM` class with `LazyFSM` will do away with the entire combinatorics algorithm, which will result in much smaller tables internally, and much faster table compile time.
-The cost is at the call to `handleEvent()` where some extra lookup operations are needed to find the correct transition.
+The cost is at the call to `handleEvent()` where multiple lookup operations are needed to find the correct transition.

-Performance in the lazy case of `handleEvent()` increases from O(1) to O(n!), which initially seems rather terrifying.
-However `n` in this case is the number of `Predicate` *types* used, regardless of the number of cases.
-Taking the same example as previously, using three predicates with 10 cases each, each call to `handleEvent()` would need to perform somewhere between a minimum of 1 operation, and a maximum of 3! or 6 operations.
-Using more than three `Predicate` types in this case is not advisable.
+Performance of the `LazyFSM` implementation of `handleEvent()` increases from O(1) to O(n!), where `n` is the number of `Predicate` *types* used, regardless of the number of cases.
+Taking the same example as previously, using three predicates with 10 cases each, each call to `handleEvent()` would need to perform somewhere between a minimum of 1 operation, and a maximum of `3! + 1` or 7 operations.
+Using more than three `Predicate` types in this case is therefore not advisable.

 [1]:	https://github.com/unclebob/CC_SMC